 - The east side of Cambrian Park (going toward Blossom Valley) is part of the territory of the San Jose Unified School District.
 Schools for all of San Jose are beautifully mapped out by the district – you have to zoom in to see the boundaries around Cambrian but it includes all three local districts so is worth the extra steps!

 Need good schools on a smaller budget?
 Cambrian School District is very highly acclaimed.
 If you’re on a tight budget but want incredible schools, you’ll get a lot of bang for your buck along the Cambrian-Willow Glen border with the Hacienda Gardens tract.
-The homes there, though, are not of high quality construction (slab foundations, often 3 bed, 1 bath, 1 car garage on a 5000 SF lot), they are on small lots and many people don’t keep their homes up as much as the neighbors would hope.
+The homes there, though, are not of high quality construction (slab foundations, often 3 bed, 1 bath, 1 car garage on a 5000 SF lot), they are on small lots and you may find more frequent cases of front yards that need maintenance.

 II.
 Budget: What Does It Cost to Buy a Home in Cambrian Park?

 What do Cambrian Park homes cost?
 It depends.
-Houses range from a low of about $400,000 (small, 2-3 bedroom, needs work/not great construction, distressed sale, busy road or other “issue” – possibly in high 3′s if multiple problems) to a high of about $2,000,000 (big home, big lot, newly remodeled or built, elegant or with a view.
-Typically, a 1250 – 1500 SF home in good shape and with no huge negative issues might sell for between $500,000 and $750,000 depending on a number of factors.
+Houses range from a low of about $900,000 (small, 3 bedroom, needs work/not great construction, distressed sale, busy road or other “issue” – possibly in the $800,000’s if multiple problems) to a high of about $2,500,000 (big home, big lot, newly remodeled or built, elegant or with a view.
+Typically, a 1250 – 1500 SF home in good shape and with no huge negative issues might sell for between $900,000 and $1,800,000 depending on a number of factors.

 - Within Cambrian, often prices are higher the closer you get to the foothills and the Los Gatos border